armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 - When set to `true`, this property causes the UI to function as it did in previous releases.
 This allows people to manually create and delete Kubernetes infrastructure from the UI.
 Users can continue to select whether they want to create Kubernetes or other infrastructure in the UI.
 - When set to `false`, this property causes Kubernetes to be unavailable as an option when trying to modify infrastructure from the UI.
 Users can still make changes to infrastructure for the application from cloud providers, such as AWS, but not Kubernetes.

-**Introduced in**: Armory 2.26.0
+**Introduced in**: Armory CD 2.26.0

 ### Halyard deprecation

-Halyard is no longer supported for installing Armory Enterprise 2.27.0 and later.
+Halyard is no longer supported for installing Armory CD 2.27.0 and later.
 Use the Operator.
 For more information, see [Halyard Deprecation]({{< ref "halyard-deprecation" >}}).

 #### Plugin compatibility

-Due to changes in the underlying services, older versions of some plugins may not work with Armory Enterprise 2.28.x or later.
+Due to changes in the underlying services, older versions of some plugins may not work with Armory CD 2.28.x or later.

 The following table lists the plugins and their required minimum version: